drcrane/raiden/README.md

 This is for a x86\_64 VM (`apk.static` is a static binary that should execute on any x86\_64 linux machine).

-This script makes an image using BIOS booting and MSDOS partition table.
+This script makes an image using UEFI booting and GPT partition table with syslinux.

 Theory of Operation
 -------------------